bodeolukolu/ngsComposer/README.md

 ***

 ### Configuration
-Using a text editor, save a file containing any of the following variables as a python script called 'conf.py' (includes '.py' as file extension) and include it in your project directory.
+Using a text editor, save a file containing any of the following variables as a bash script called 'conf.sh' (includes '.sh' as file extension) and include it in your project directory.

 **General parameters**